“Ummmm, I think you’ve been hacked.”

 Employ the Two-Step Login Process

-Facebook’s recently launched two-step login process creates an extra barrier of security the first time your page is accessed on an unfamiliar device, like a new phone or computer.
+Facebook’s two-step login process (also called Login Approvals) creates an extra barrier of security the first time your page is accessed on an unfamiliar device, like a new phone or computer.
 If you’ve enabled this feature, Facebook sends a text message with a special verification code that you’ll input before you can login from the new device.
 You can also block unauthorized devices and immediately change your passwords if you get an unfamiliar verification code.

 Check Your Sessions